Dick Randolph: Politics

-Randolph was first elected to the Alaska House in 1970 as a Republican.
+Randolph was elected to the Alaska House of Representatives as a Republican in the 1970 election.
 He was re-elected in 1972, but did not seek re-election in 1974, likely in protest of financial reporting laws which had just been enacted.
 A number of fellow legislators, also self-employed, had resigned from the legislature around this same time.

-Dick Randolph joined the Libertarian Party (LP) in the wake of the 1976 presidential election, after having met its nominee Roger MacBride during one of his campaign trips to Alaska.
-For roughly the next eight years, Randolph would serve as the public face of the LP in Alaska.
+Randolph managed Roger MacBride's presidential campaign in Alaska during the 1976 presidential election.

 Running as a Libertarian in 1978 Randolph finished fifth out of 17 candidates, taking one of the six State House seats in District 20.
 He was re-elected in 1980, coming in first out of 18 candidates, with his fellow Libertarian Ken Fanning taking 4th and giving the Alaska LP two of the six seats in District 20.
+Randolph supported repealing Alaska's income tax in 1980.
+He declined to seek reelection in the 1982 election.

-As the Libertarian candidate in the 1982 gubernatorial election, Randolph and his running mate Donnis Thompson received nearly 15% of the vote.
+In May 1981, Randolph announced that he would run in the 1982 gubernatorial election.
+Randolph and his running mate Donnis Thompson received nearly 15% of the vote.
+He spent $500,000 during the campaign.

+Randolph declined to run for the 1980 Libertarian presidential nomination after having his name put forward for the nomination by the then-chair of the Libertarian Party of Hawaii, and Ed Clark went on to become the party's presidential nominee.